Pre-Primary (ages 3 to 6)

-We have three pre-primary groups, each looked after by a Montessori teacher and a full-time Montessori education assistant.
+We have three pre-primary groups, each looked after by a Montessori teacher and an education assistant.

 Our pre-primary environment is carefully prepared to nurture independence and social responsibility, with each child able to choose purposeful activities that engage them, mentally and physically.

-Through their self-chosen work in five main areas (daily life, sensorial, language, mathematics, and cultural), the children develop the abilities and habits of lifelong learning, working independently, in groups or with the teacher.
+Through their self-chosen work in five main areas (daily life, sensorial, language, mathematics, and culture), the children develop the abilities and habits of lifelong learning, working independently, in groups, or with the teacher.